 Wet Roads

-When it comes to the causes of hydroplaning, one of the most common culprits is wet roads.
+When it comes to the of , one of the most common culprits is wet roads.
 When rainwater accumulates on the surface of the road, it creates a thin layer of water that can be difficult for tires to navigate.
 This water reduces the friction between the tires and the road, making it easier for the vehicle to lose traction and slide uncontrollably.
 The risk of hydroplaning is highest during heavy rainfall or when the road has not been properly drained, leading to puddles of water that increase the likelihood of losing control.

 Tire Tread Depth